numiri/coax/README.md

 <a href="http://tessm.modstein.com:9089/snguyen/web/ours/html/demo.mp4"><img src="play-coax.png"></a>

 Until I figure out how to use github properly, you can get the code here http://tessm.modstein.com:9089/snguyen/public/coax-0.7.tar (92MB: 22MB for code & data.
-The remainder is Apache Tomcat) <br>
+The remainder is Apache Tomcat).
+See install.md for further instructions. <br>
-You will also need JDK 1.8 from Oracle's website or here http://tessm.modstein.com:9089/snguyen/public/jdk-8u25-linux-x64.tar.gz (160MB).

 Contact:  Email to numiri@yahoo.com, w/ the Subject "coax on github" <br>